Christmas carols are ubiquitous during December, and often prompt experiences you don’t expect.

 Staring at the frozen peas, I began to cry.

-She was very excited she’d get to spend a Christmas that year with all seven of her grandchild.
+She was very excited she’d get to spend a Christmas that year with all seven of her grandchildren.

-The day before we were scheduled to fly, my husband’s military leave orders were canceled.
+My husband’s military leave orders were canceled the day before we were scheduled to fly.
 We had to stay home.

-Mom gamely mailed all our packages, and they got there in time for Christmas.
+Mom gamely mailed all our packages, and they arrived in time for Christmas.

 But we were so very sad.
 “I’ll see you next year,” I promised over the phone.